 - Baby Luma – Also known as Apricot Luma, Little Luma and Young Master Luma

 - King Boo – Also known as King Boos and The King among Boos.
 Appeared in the Luigi Superstar Saga called Luigi Manson

 - Hammer Bro Captain – From Super Paper Mario (Paper Mario the Thousandyear)

 - Super Princess Peach (Mario and Luigis beloved friend)

 - Princess Toadstool – Super Mario Bros 2 (Known as Super Mario USA in Japan)

-- Pit – A lesser known character in the Mario game Super Smash Bros Brawl
+- Pit – Not as well known as some of the other Mario characters, appeared in the Mario game Super Smash Bros Brawl

-- Bowser – Well known bad guy.
+- Bowser – Well known bad guy and one of the most feared Mario characters.
 Featured in many Super Mario titles but did not appear in the Game-boy classic Super Mario Land.